dribble-njr/imperial-kitchen/README.md

 # Imperial Kitchen

-A food ordering platform.
-It's just for a family, so it does't have `SHOP` model.
+A food ordering app for family kitchen.

 ## Features